Creative Non-Fiction Masterclass - Lise Funderburg

 Creative Non-Fiction celebrate curiosity, observation, prejudice, and other idiosyncrasies of the human condition.
 They use the techniques of literary fiction and journalism in service of compelling real-life stories.
 In this intensive workshop, participants will write and revise and then write and revise some more.
 Find your material in the city that surrounds you; the questions and answers you've stumbled across; the way life has surprised you, perplexed you, or maybe just tickled you pink.
 In addition to writing and workshopping, we will use exercises and readings to address issues such as narrative tension, transitions, character development, dialogue, point of view, imagery, and metaphor, and personal voice.

-If the PWW is conducted at distance registrants shall benefit from a 15% reduction in price
+PWW 2020 IS GOING ONLINE- registrants benefit from a 15% reduction in price

 Special Instructions: Please send a 12 point font, double-spaced, 15 pages of your own work for peer and instructor feedback between 01 June and 30 June 2020, with a paragraph about your reasons for taking the course and what you expect from it, to: email@example.com, with a copy to Dimitri Keramitas (Director of the Paris Writers Workshop and WICE Creative Writing Program) at firstname.lastname@example.org.
 The material will be forwarded to the instructor.